-Section 20-The Legislative Affairs Director
+1. The Legislative Affairs Director

-The Legislative Affairs Director shall be responsible for representing the public policy concerns of the Association to the legislative branches of the government of the United States of America and facilitating membership involvement in public policy issues.
+The Legislative Affairs Director (LAD) shall be responsible for representing the public policy concerns of the Association to the legislative branches of the government of the United States of America and facilitating membership involvement in public policy issues.
 Her/His duties and selection shall be set forth in the Section I, Part N, of the Structure, Functions and Internal Policy.

-The Legislative Affairs Director will educate the membership on health policy and legislative issues, represent the Association to federal and local legislative bodies, advocate for the Association's positions in other policy arenas, and train the membership in the legislative process.
-General functions of the Legislative Affairs Director include, but are not limited to:
+The LAD will educate the membership on health policy and legislative issues, represent the Association to federal and local legislative bodies, advocate for the Association's positions in other policy arenas, and train the membership in the legislative process.
+General functions of the LAD include, but are not limited to:

-- 1. serve as the primary Association contact for all health policy and legislative issues; (2003) - 2. educate and train the membership in health policy issues and the legislative process through lobby days to coincide with the Annual Meeting in the Washington, D.C., area, through periodic legislative conferences at the Association, and through regular informational bulletins distributed to the officers, trustees, and members of the Association; and, (2003)

-3. maintain, through the Legislative Affairs Office, a health policy internship program available to Association members for the purpose of directly training medical students in the federal legislative process.
+- 1. serve as the primary Association contact for all health policy and legislative issues; (2003) - 2. educate and train the membership in health policy issues and the legislative process through lobby days to coincide with the Annual Meeting in the Washington, D.C., area, through periodic legislative conferences at the Association, and through regular informational bulletins distributed to the officers, trustees, and members of the Association; and, (2003) - 3. maintain, through the Legislative Affairs Office, a health policy internship program available to Association members for the purpose of directly training medical students in the federal legislative process.
 (2003)

-The Legislative Affairs Director shall take a one-year leave of absence from his/her medical training to serve in a full-time capacity with the Association.
-Remuneration in the form of a salary is paid to the Legislative Affairs Director, commensurate with the sum received by a first-year postgraduate resident in the Washington, D.C., area.
+The LAD shall take a one-year leave of absence from his/her medical training to serve in a full-time capacity with the Association.
+Remuneration in the form of a salary is paid to the LAD, commensurate with the sum received by a first-year postgraduate resident in the Washington, D.C., area.
 In addition, the Legislative Affairs Director (LAD) is responsible for:

-- 1. developing, with the input and cooperation of the National President, the ED/CEO and the outgoing Legislative Affairs Director, a Legislative Agenda to present to the Board of Trustees at the June Board meeting; and, (2003) - 2. reporting to the Board of Trustees at each Board meeting by presenting a detailed report on the state of the Legislative Agenda.
+- 1. developing, with the input and cooperation of the National President, the ED/CEO and the outgoing LAD, a Legislative Agenda to present to the Board of Trustees at the June Board meeting; and, (2003) - 2. reporting to the Board of Trustees at each Board meeting by presenting a detailed report on the state of the Legislative Agenda.
 (2003)

-The Legislative Affairs Director's performance will be evaluated by the ED/CEO and Board of Trustees at the November Board meeting.
+The LAD's performance will be evaluated by the ED/CEO and Board of Trustees at the November Board meeting.
 (2003)

-The American Medical Student Association will develop a Political Leadership Institute (PLI), administered and executed by the LAD.
-The PLI will consist of 15 medical students who apply through a competitive application process.
+The American Medical Student Association will develop and sponsor at least one Political Leadership Institute (PLI), administered and executed by the LAD.
+Each PLI will consist of medical students who apply through a competitive application process.
 They will be trained in political leadership, the exact content of which will be determined by the LAD.
 Funding for the PLI will consist of funding for materials, communications and a few speakers.
-Travel will be funded by each participants' school and housing will be provided in the AMSA townhouse.
-(2003)
+Travel will be funded by each participants' school and housing will be provided at the AMSA properties.
+(2006)